PROFILE

 convention.

-As a consequence of high-level and
+As a consequence of high-level and working-level

-working-level contacts initiated in 1980, U.S.
+contacts initiated in 1980, U.S. dialogue with

-range of issues, including global and regional
+including global and regional strategic

-strategic problems, political-military
+problems, political-military questions,

-questions, including arms control, UN and other
+including arms control, UN and other

 multilateral organization affairs, and